lgreco/comp-170-su25-week03/README.md

 * 4th year: $1,157.62 principal + $1,157.62 x 0.05 interest = $1,215.50
 * 5th year = $1,215.50 principal + $1,215.50 x 0.05 interest = $1,276.27

+The amount of $1,276.27 is the compound interest for this specific example.
+Your function *should not use* any exponential operations.

 # Reflect

+Review the posted solutions from the previous assignment.
+Compare the posted solutions with your solutions.
+Notice the differences between your code and the solutions code and describe them.
+Trivial differences like the names of variables are not that important -- unless your names are really - I mean, *really -* weird.